Frequently Asked Questions about Bitvise SSH Server

 When you log in using password authentication, the SSH server conveys your password to Windows, and your login session is created in a way which allows Windows to access EFS-encrypted files, and pass your login credentials to other Windows computers in the network, providing you with access to network shares.

-One way to solve this is to add your Windows account's password to the SSH server's password cache.
+One way to solve this is to add the Windows account's password to the SSH server's password cache.
 You can do this through the Manage password cache link on the Server tab of the Bitvise SSH Server Control Panel.
 The server will remember the password you enter indefinitely.
 When you log in using public key authentication, the server will use the cached password to create a logon session which will have credentials necessary to access network shares.
 This will work as long as the cached password remains synchronized with the account's actual password.

 If you only need access to network shares (but not EFS-encrypted files), another way is to configure the SSH server, through per-group or per-account settings, to explicitly establish connections to one or more network shares, by providing network share access credentials in the SSH server's configuration.
 This can be done through the Windows file shares section of an account or group settings entry, in Advanced SSH server settings.